orizens/orizens.com/src/pages/blog/2012-07-09-backbone-view-patterns-the-relationship-with-model.md

   - javascript
   - patterns
 ---
-Backbone&#8217;s View class exists for displaying a certain data.
+Backbone's View class exists for displaying a certain data.
 On of its main purposes is to manifest data objects (JSON) to its DOM presentation.
 For that, tying a model to a view is one good relationship that should exists in any Backbone based application.
 Lets understand what are the benefits of this relationship might be.<!--more-->

 ## Tying Model to View